|

 And we suffer more from

-imagination than from reality.
+than from

 Marcus Annaeus